mikeas1/A2A/docs/specification.md

 - **Streaming (SSE):** Real-time, incremental updates for tasks (status changes, artifact chunks) delivered via Server-Sent Events.
 - **Push Notifications:** Asynchronous task updates delivered via server-initiated HTTP POST requests to a client-provided webhook URL, for long-running or disconnected scenarios.
 - **Context:** An optional, server-generated identifier to logically group related tasks.
+- **Extension:** A mechanism for agents to provide additional functionality or data beyond the core A2A specification.

 ## 3. Transport and Format